Discerning Ordination

 In conjunction with the Aspirancy program, each applicant will also participate in a Commission on Ministry (COM) facilitated by the Parish Discernment Committee and involving members of the local congregation, who will meet as a group with the applicant, to prayerfully listen and discern their ministry call.

-Holy Orders Discernment Manual and Forms
+Holy Orders Forms Dropbox

 Click Here